The complete guide to customer segmentation for e-commerce

 Engagement segmentation divides by interaction level: highly engaged (opens most emails, visits site frequently), moderately engaged, and inactive.
 This reveals who's paying attention and who's tuned out.
 Stop wasting sends on inactive segments—focus there on re-engagement campaigns.
 Send new products and frequent updates to highly engaged customers who actually want to hear from you.

 Purchase cycle segmentation groups customers by buying rhythm: fast-cycle (purchase every 30 days), medium-cycle (60-90 days), long-cycle (90+ days).
 Each group needs different messaging frequency.
 Fast-cycle customers can handle weekly emails without fatigue.
 Long-cycle customers might find that annoying—monthly contact keeps you top-of-mind without overwhelming.
-According to research from Klaviyo, matching email frequency to purchase cycles increases engagement 40-60% while reducing unsubscribes.

 📈 Measuring segmentation success